Kitware/CDash/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-description: Propose an update that would enhance your CDash experience.
+about: Propose an update that would enhance your CDash experience.
+title: ''
-labels: 'feature request'
+labels: feature request
+assignees: ''

 ---

 # Feature Request